EriconT/watch-collection/README.md

-⌚ Watch Collection Tracker
+⌚ Enrico's Watch Collection

 A minimalist, serverless Progressive Web App (PWA) designed to track and visualize a personal watch collection.
 The app uses Google Sheets as a backend database, allowing for easy updates without touching a line of code.
 ✨ Features

     Google Sheets Backend: Add, remove, or edit watches using a standard spreadsheet.

-    Serverless Architecture: Runs entirely in the browser using HTML5, JavaScript, and Tailwind CSS.
+    Google Drive Image Support: Automatically converts Drive links into visible images.

+    Direct Edit Access: A button in the app takes you directly to the spreadsheet for quick updates.

     Analytics Dashboard: Automatically calculates total collection size, top brands, favorite movements, and latest acquisitions.